-1. Medicare prescription drug coverage became available in 2006 to everyone with Medicare.
-You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
+Medicare Part D is available if you qualify for Medicare Part A and/or Part B. You can get this coverage if you join a Medicare Prescription Drug Plan or join a Medicare Advantage Plan (like an HMO or PPO) that offers prescription drug coverage.
 All Medicare drug plans provide at least a standard level of coverage set by Medicare.
-Some plans may also offer more coverage for a higher monthly premium.

-2. The Texas A&M University System has determined that the prescription drug coverage offered by the A&M Care 65 Plus Plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
-Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.
+Some offer more coverage for a higher premium.
+The Texas A&M University System has determined that the prescription drug coverage offered by the A&M Care Plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is considered Creditable Coverage.
+Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a separate Medicare drug plan when you are eligible.